dhirajpatra/docker-django-celery-postgres/README.md

 ## Running Tests

-- Explain how to run your test suite.
+- Yet to complete the test suite.

 ## Contributing